tylerBrittain42/study_guide__generator/README.md

  The way this program works is by iterating through all of the subfolders of a directory because it assumes that you are structuring your quizzes by section.
 <br><br>
 **Potential Error**
 If the readFrom folder consists of anything, but subfiles the program will crash.
-To remedy this simply store all of your txt files into a subfolder such as "readFrom -> subfolder -> *.txt files" to remedy this issue.
+To remedy this simply store all of your txt files into a subfolder such as "readFrom -> subfolder -> *.html files" to remedy this issue.